slukic0/air-quality-monitoring/air-quality-sst/README.md

 ## Running

+Run `npm ci` to install dependencies
-Run `npm run dev` to test lambda and other services locally
+Run `npm run dev` to run the backend locally
+Navigate to `packages/web` and `npm run dev` to run the web application

 ## Deploying

 Run `npm run deployStage` to deploy to stage
 Run `npm run deployProd` to deploy to prod
+Note that new deployments require the API endpoint to be registered with Google for OAuth support

 ## Documentation